Serpent Mound: Fort Ancient Culture

-In 1996, the team of Robert V. Fletcher and Terry L. Cameron (under the supervision of the Ohio Historical Society's Bradley T. Lepper) reopened a trench created by Frederic Ward Putnam of Harvard more than 100 years before.
+In 1996, the team of Robert V. Fletcher and Terry L. Cameron (under the supervision of the Ohio Historical Society's Bradley T. Lepper) reopened a trench created by Frederic Ward Putnam of Harvard University more than 100 years before.
 They found a few pieces of charcoal in what they believed to be an undisturbed portion of the Serpent Mound.
-Natural changes called bioturbation, including burrows, frost cracks, etc., can reverse the structural timeline of an earthen mound such as Serpent Mound, however, and bioturbation can shift carbon left by a later culture on the surface to areas deep within the structure, making the earthwork appear younger.
-This factor may be significant to the dating of the original construction of the mound.

-When the team conducted carbon dating studies on the charcoal pieces, two yielded a date of ca. 1070 CE, with the third piece dating to the Late Archaic period some two thousand years earlier, specifically 2920+/-65 years BP (before the present).
+When the team conducted carbon dating studies on the charcoal pieces, two yielded a date of ca. 1070 CE, with the third piece dating to 2920+/-65 years BP (before the present).
 The third date, ca. 2900 BP, was recovered from a core sample below the cultural modification level.
 The first two dates place the Serpent Mound within the realm of the Fort Ancient culture.
 The third dates the mound back to very early Adena culture or before.

-Another effigy mound found in Ohio, the Alligator Effigy Mound in Granville, was carbon dated to the Fort Ancient period.